Désiré-Joseph Mercier: World War I German occupation

 In 1914, the German Army attempted a surprise invasion of France by invading neutral Belgium.
 Mercier had to leave his diocese on 20 August of that same year to attend the funeral of the late Pius X, and participate in the following conclave to elect a new pope.

 Returning from the conclave Mercier passed through the Port of Le Havre, where he visited wounded Belgian, French and British troops.
 Once back in his archdiocese, he found Mechelen Cathedral to have been partially destroyed.
 In the Imperial German atrocities that ensued in the Rape of Belgium, thirteen of the priests in Mercier's diocese were killed, not to mention many civilians, by Christmas 1914.
 With his pastoral letter, Patriotism and Endurance, of Christmas 1914, Mercier came to personify Belgian resistance to the German occupation.
 The pastoral letter had to be distributed by hand as the Germans had cut off the postal service.
 Mercier's passionate, unflinching words were taken to heart by the suffering Belgians.
 He sometimes became a focus of Allied propaganda during the war.
 He was kept under house arrest by the Germans, and many priests who had read the letter aloud in public were arrested.

 In Ireland, Cardinal Mercier's detention and indeed the German occupation was used to help recruitment for the British Army among Irish Catholics.
-Following the war, Mercier helped with the re-establishment of the Irish Franciscan College (St Anthony's College, Leuven), with his friend since their seminary days in Louvain, Mons.
-James J. Ryan.
+Following the war, Mercier helped with the re-establishment of the Irish Franciscan College (St Anthony's College, Leuven), with his friend since their seminary days in Leuven and Mons, James J. Ryan.
 Mercier Press in Ireland is named in his honour.